KanwalArora029/careers-managing-your-job-search/README.md

 ## What next?

-If you have a Premium account, you'll be assigned a coach once you're through ~75% of the full stack web track and have passed your first Rails assessment.
+If you will be working with Career Services, you'll be assigned a coach once you're about ~75% of the way through the curriculum.
 So if you don't have a coach now, just keep learning to code and we'll get you set up with one when you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments. **When you start your job search, you'll be expected to keep a tracker of your own up to date.**
+When you start your job search, you'll be expected to keep a tracker of your own up to date. **When you start your job search, you'll be expected to keep a tracker of your own up to date.**

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-managing-your-job-search'>Managing Your Job Search</a> on Learn.co and start learning to code for free.</p>